softchris/golang-book/03-projects/02-consume-external/README.md

-# Go from the beginning - consume an external module
+# Consume an external module

 In this chapter, we are looking at downloading and using external modules.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction

 This chapter will cover:

-- Creating a project
+- Creating a project.
-- Adding an external module to your project
+- Adding an external module to your project.
-- Use the external library in your app
+- Use the external library in your app.

 ## External module

 To consume an external module, you need to:

-- **Import it**, this involves using the `import` instruction and fully qualifying the address to the module's location.
+- **Import it**, involves using the `import` instruction and fully qualifying the address to the module's location.
 - **Use it in code**, call the code from the module that you mean to use
 - **Ensure it's downloaded**, so your code can be run.

 ## Import module

-To import a module you can do one of two things:
+To import a module, you can do one of two things:

 - `go get <path to module>`, this will fetch the module and download it and make it available for your project to use.
-- `go mod tidy`, this commmand checks the imports used in your program and fetches the module if not fetched already.
+- `go mod tidy`, this command checks the imports used in your program and fetches the module if not fetched already.

 ## Use it in code